Miserlou/RJModules/README.md

   * RJAuxpander - Auxpander, but with 8 send-returns and CV controlability.
   * Slow Noise - White noise, but a lot slower.
   * Pure Ruiner - Pura Ruina clone
+  * Boost - 3HP amplifier with attenuverted CV (so it can boost and sidechain.
+Switch to 5v limit.

 ## Building